Do you REALLY know what SOLID means? (#5: Exclusive Truth about Dependency Inversion Principle)

 Interface Segregation The philosophy of Interface Segregation principle is – larger interfaces should be split into smaller ones.
 By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.
 The principle states that many client-specific interfaces are better than one general-purpose interface.
 Clients … Read more

 Do you REALLY know what SOLID principles means?
-Think again! (#3: Liskov Substitution Principle)
+Think again! (#3: Exclusive Truth about Liskov Substitution Principle)

 Liskov Substitution Principle